SasView/documents/Sasview Roadmap.md

 It will also continue to expand on intelligent guidance and include more functionality on web app and see the deployment of a smartphone app.
 SAXS specific workflows will be included.
 Work on a smartphone app interface to the webservice will continue but likely will not be ready for this release.
-Meanwhile, tutorial and community development efforts will continue and documentation tasks as envisoned in the documentation strategy exercices will be worked on.
+Meanwhile, tutorial and community development efforts will continue and documentation tasks as envisioned in the documentation strategy exercises will be worked on.

-* Begin UI usablity review and testing.
+* Begin UI usability review and testing.
 Consider Full external review such as from the Software Sustainability Institute or NSF equivalent institute etc. This should also include cyber security review.
 End product should include design guidelines for the project.
 * Continue to expand use of wizards and intelligent user guidance
 * Continue work on smartphone app
 * Create at least one more tutorial as appropriate
-* Continue work to expand the size and diversity of the contributor commmunity
+* Continue work to expand the size and diversity of the contributor community
 * Create at least one more video tutorials
 * Expanded functionality of web app
 * Add new workflow interfaces as appropriate (e.g. contrast match point, nuclear/magnetic separation, etc)